 How long does it take?
 4 Weeks

-The Quick-test usually takes 4 weeks providing the plants received are healthy
+For plants that have arrived in a healthy state, the Quick-test takes 4 weeks providing the plants received are healthy

 How old can the plants be?

 The Quick-test will work on plants from seedlings to advanced tillering as long as the plants are green and healthy.